Short Action vs Long Action: What’s the difference?

 Debuting in 1952, the 308 Winchester is the cartridge that really started the short-action, long-action debate.
 Since 1906, the 30-06 had ruled the roost with American Hunters and soldiers.
 By the 1960s, the 308 Win had displaced the Springfield in the hunting fields and in the battlefields.
 The US military adopted the militarized version of the 308, the 7.62x51mm, in 1954 for the M14 battle rifle.

 The idea behind the 308 Winchester is pretty simple.
 Using the better powders available in the 1950s, it was possible to propel the same 30 caliber bullets like the 30-06 to nearly the same speed while using less powder.
-The result was a cartridge that could do nearly everyone the 30-06 did, but the ammo was cheaper to make, lighter, and more compact.
+The result was a cartridge that could do nearly everything the 30-06 did, but the ammo was cheaper to make, lighter, and more compact.

 In the hunting fields, having a rifle that is lighter and shorter is an advantage, even if the advantage is slight.
 Where the 308 really benefited hunters was the lower recoil energy.
 According to the Backfire.TV Rifle Recoil Table, the 308 Win produces an average of 18.27 ft-lbs of force at 11.62 fps.
 The 30-06 produces 21.34 ft-lbs at 12.55 fps.
 With a softer punch and less momentum, the 308 Win is suitable for a wider variety of people.